min2ha/ukwa-site/content/target/44089/index.en.md

   "start_date": "2016-07-06T10:00:00Z"
 }

-# Royal Scottish Society of Painters in Watercolour

 Site of an academic society existing to promote the art of watercolour painting in Scotland and beyond.